 Everyone understands that far too many people are dying of opioid overdoses.
 What seems to have been lost in translation is that many of those deaths have been caused by fentanyl, carfentanil and other potent synthetic opioids made in China or Mexico.
 They are smuggled into the U.S. using the United States Postal Service and other shipping strategies.
 A small amount can kill hundreds or even thousands of people.
 So far, US law enforcement hasn’t figured out how to stop the flow of these killers.

-Perhaps regulators will one day realize that people in severe pain are not the cause of the opioid epidemic.
-Cutting them off from their pain medicine is not likely to solve the crisis, though it may create its own epidemic of suicides.
+Seemingly, the CDC now recognizes that people in severe pain are not the cause of the opioid epidemic.
+Cutting them off from their pain medicine did not solve the crisis, though it probably created its own epidemic of suicides.
 People in severe chronic pain should not have to suffer from a lack of opioids.